platformatic/docs/README.md

 ## Generate docs for an old Platformatic version

-We keep online only the last 5 versions of Platformatic backwards.
+We keep online only the last 5 versions of Platformatic backwards, plus one version per each older major versions (excluding version `0.x`).
 Every time a new version is realeased, this repository is tagged with `vX.Y.Z`.

 To generate the documentation for a specific version, checkout the related tag and run the development server.